 Main Promo Images

-Columbus American Register provides ISPS consultancy, ship security plan preparation and certification for all type of vessels.
+Columbus American Register provides ISM consultancy, safety management system manual preparation, certification for companies (DOC) and for all type of vessels (SMC).